Wage Against the Machine

 Our latest News & Events

-Join our Conference on 11 December in Brussels to discuss prospects of an industrial agenda for the EU and US following the US election.
+Conference on 11 December 2024 in Brussels discussed prospects of an industrial agenda for the EU and US following the US election.

 More